 Do you need my High School transcripts?

 Answer: Only if you have not completed any previous college credits, meaning you went straight into a hospital based radiology program from high school.
 If you have completed 24 or more college credit hours, we do not need your high school transcripts.

 Answer: If you have completed 24 or more college credit hours, then your ACT scores are not needed.
 However, if you have completed less than 24 college credit hours then we will need your ACT scores.

-What format should the Letter of Intent be in?
+What format should the Survey of Interest be in?

 If I complete two observations do I need to submit two Observation Summaries with my application?

 Answer: No, one observation summary is sufficient.
 You may combine both experiences if you choose.

 Do you accept applications after the February 1st deadline?

 Answer: Yes, the program will accept applictions after the February 1st deadline, but will only accept students from the secondary pool if all positions in the class have not been filled.